Marathon Best Settings Guide: Video, Graphics, Controller and Audio Tweaks

 Horizontal Inversion Not Inverted Standard left and right control

-Controller Vibration Off Less distraction and more consistent aim feel
+Controller Vibration Off Less distraction and better precision in fights

-Swap Bumpers and Triggers Off Default layout unless you prefer swapped inputs
+Swap Bumpers and Triggers Off Keep default layout unless you already prefer a swapped setup

 Marathon Best Audio Settings